MHRA/products/infrastructure/docs/kubernetes.md

 ## Installing Istio, Sealed Secrets, Argo and service workloads:

-1. Apply manifest to the cluster - to do this, clone the [deployments](https://github.com/MHRA/deployments) repo, install the necessary pre-requisites, go to `cluster-init` dir and run
+1. Apply manifest to the cluster - to do this, clone the [deployments](https://github.com/MHRA/deployments) repo, install the necessary prerequisites, go to `cluster-init` dir and run

    ```sh
    make overlay=non-prod